King's Own Calgary Regiment: Regimental band

-These ensembles make up the 35 member band, which primarily performs as a concert and parade band in the community.
+These ensembles make up the 35-member band, which primarily performs as a concert and parade band in the community.
 It also performs at military and provincial functions.
+Some band members have also contributed to the Ceremonial Guard in Ottawa.

 Cadets

-The King's Own Calgary Regiment affiliated cadet corps is based in Cochrane, Alberta, bearing the title 2512 Kings Own Calgary Regiment Cadet Corps.
+The King's Own Calgary Regiment affiliated cadet corps is based in Cochrane, Alberta, bearing the title 2512 King's Own Calgary Regiment Cadet Corps.
 The corps was formed 26 April 1954 as King's Own Calgary Regiment (14th Armoured Regiment).
 The corps disbanded 1 January 1958.
 The corps was formed again on 1 November 1976 as the King's Own Calgary Regiment Cadet Corps, and continues to parade weekly during the training year.